 What does this mean?

-Hence, though it wouldn’t be ideal, it also wouldn’t be unusual for you to consider putting more than 30% of your income towards mortgage repayments.
+But, though it wouldn’t be ideal, it also wouldn’t be unusual for you to consider putting more than 30% of your income towards mortgage repayments.

-It will pay off in the long run as long as you buy an A-grade home or an investment grade property in Melbourne rather than buying cheap secondary properties.
+It will pay off in the long run as long as you buy an A-grade home or an investment-grade property in Melbourne rather than buying cheap secondary properties.